“Our deepest fear is not that we are inadequate. Our deepest fear is that we are powerful beyond measure.”

 4. KEEP YOUR EYE ON THE PRIZE

 “The most difficult thing is the decision to act, the rest is merely tenacity.
 The fears are paper tigers.
 You can do anything you decide to do.
 You can act to change and control your life; and the procedure, the process is its own reward.”

 - Amelia Earhart

 My final advice would be to keep that north-star in mind: the original goal or dream.
 People often begin with the best intentions, but fall off the wagon for many different reasons, and never find their way back again.
 As I said earlier, keep this goal displayed somewhere prominent to keep it front of mind.
 And if you feel like the obstacles are becoming insurmountable again, just review the process – create your pre-mortem list, then coach yourself through the solutions, and pick the easy, small manageable changes to make, and get back on your plan.
 And as Amelia Earhart says above, enjoy the process – striving for a goal with purpose really is its own reward, and the harder it is, the sweeter the achievement will be!

-If improving your health and fitness is one of your goals for 2022, then we’re here to help.
-For a limited time only, we’re offering new and existing clients $150 off any PT package PLUS either 75 class credits or a free UFIT Health Screen.
+If improving your health and fitness is one of your goals for 2023, then we’re here to help.
+For a limited time only, we’re offering up to three free personal training sessions when you purchase a package.
+T&Cs apply.